List of New York Islanders seasons

-In the lockout-shortened 2013 season, the Islanders returned to the playoffs for the first time since 2007, and just the second time since the 2004–05 NHL Lockout.
-After defeating the Pittsburgh Penguins in the Patrick Division Final in 1993 the Islanders did not win another playoff series until 2016.
-A few years later, the team found some sustained playoff success during the COVID-19 pandemic affected seasons of 2019–20 and 2020–21 as they advanced to the third round of the playoffs in consecutive years for the first time since 1984.
+In the lockout-shortened 2012–13 season, the Islanders returned to the playoffs for the first time since 2007, and just the second time since the 2004–05 NHL Lockout.
+After defeating the Pittsburgh Penguins in the Patrick Division final in 1993 the Islanders did not win another playoff series until 2016.
+The Islanders advanced to the second round in the playoffs from 2019 to 2021 and advanced to the third round in both the 2019–20 and 2020–21 postseasons, marking the first time since 1984 they’d advanced to the third round in consecutive years.
+The Islanders lost to the eventual Stanley Cup champion Tampa Bay Lightning in both trips to the third round.